radian-software/selectrum/README.md

   of unsaved work.
 In such cases, you can instead use `ESC C-DEL`, which Emacs helpfully binds by default.
 * To navigate to your home directory, you can just use `C-a C-k ~/`.
+  Alternatively, like in default completion, you can type `~/` after a `/` to ignore the preceding input and move to the home directory.
 * Minibuffer history navigation works as usual with `M-p` and `M-n`.
   `M-r` will invoke an improved version of history search with completion.